jappeace/cool-headed/README.md

 you can find that out with lsblk and lsusb

 NB: no dd madness, cat is faster! dd set's a fixed block size, cat just searches a good one.

+okay okay we got that,
+I just shoved it into the raspberry pi, turned it on, prayed a bit, and then opene my router (ip adddr and then the first or last address of range), it said a "nixos" had appeared.

+guess that's us?

+it has ip 192.168.0.148
+so I ssh into that and it let me in. success!

+so now I want to switch a new config into it.

+TBD